 Funding Policy: The contribution requirements of plan members, the State and the Authority are established and may be amended by the Legislature.
 In accordance with the California Government Code, the State generally pays 100% of the health insurance premium cost for annuitants, plus 90% of the additional premium required for the enrollment of family members of annuitants.
 The State generally pays all or a portion of the dental insurance premium cost for annuitants, depending upon the completed years of credited state service at retirement and the dental coverage selected by the annuitant, as specified in the California Government Code.
 The State funds the cost of providing health and dental insurance to annuitants primarily on a pay-as-you-go basis.
-The maximum 2016 monthly State contribution was \$705 for one-party coverage, \$1,343 for two-party coverage, and \$1,727 for family coverage.
+The maximum 2017 monthly State contribution was \$707 for one-party coverage, \$1,349 for two-party coverage, and \$1,727 for family coverage.
+The contribution formulas are subject to approval and amendment by the State Legislature.
+If members are not fully vested, the health care and dental contributions are prorated based on the years of service.